octonato/samples-ui-shoppingcart/README.md

 #### Installing development dependencies (optional)

-Although this is not required for building and deploying the service, you might want to set up development environment
+Although this is not required for building and deploying the service, you might want to set up a development environment.
 ```
 nvm install
 nvm use
 npm install
 ```
-This will install your dependencies, including cloudstate javascript client library.
+This will install your dependencies, including the cloudstate javascript client library.

-Now you can build the project
+Now you can build the project.
 ```
 npm run build
 ```